Pajamas and Designers

 The 1950s

-By the 1950s, dressy pajamas were being replaced by more comfortable, casual styles made of stretchy knit fabrics on top and thin cotton broadcloth pants.
-Basically, with cheaper fabrics came greater accessibility, and by the 1950s, the nightshirt was long dead.
+In the 1950s, elegant pajamas were being replaced by more comfortable and informal styles made of elastic knit fabrics on top and fine cotton cloth trousers.
+Basically, with cheaper fabrics came greater accessibility, and by the 1950s, the nightgown had long been dead.

 The 70s and 80s